 - Modern Foreign Languages (French)

-Please click below to view our curriculum policy and five year rolling programme, which outlines the subject focus for each topic and some of the skills developed through the projects.
+Please click below to view our curriculum policy (including compliance with the Equality Act 2010 and SEND Regulations 2014) and five year rolling programme, which outlines the subject focus for each topic and some of the skills developed through the projects.
 Particular projects are planned taking into consideration class needs.
 Learning needs for all learners are met through carefully tailored learning programmes.

 We are required by law to publish our curriculum year by year and subject by subject.
 It is important to note that these overviews are a list of subject knowledge taught and do not include the skills taught throughout the Blackwell Curriculum across subjects.
 The overviews are also a very broad outline and further detail is provided on half termly class newsletters.